Ryton, Tyne and Wear: Geography

 The neighbouring village of Crawcrook is a nexus of coal mining nostalgia also.
 Remnants of several old pits across Ryton and Crawcrook, including Emma, Clara and Addison can still be found.
 Within a couple of hundred metres of both Crawcrook and Ryton main street there is rich countryside.

 Perhaps the most impressive section of this countryside is Ryton Willows Local Nature Reserve located on the banks of the Tyne, just past Old Ryton Village.
 It consists of 43 hectares of grassland, ponds, woodland and locally rare species of flora and fauna.
 Because of this it has been designated as a site of special scientific interest.
+All land within Ryton Willows SSSI is owned by the local authority.

 Other areas of countryside include nearby Stargate pond and Addison and Hedgefield Woods.
 Alexander Graham Bell made one of his pioneering telephone calls at Addison woods.

 Further up the Tyne Valley, past the village of Crawcrook and into the border of Northumberland, there are rural market towns such as Prudhoe, Corbridge and Hexham.